Kauai Vacation Guide

-Kauai Sights Guide
+Garden Island Sights Guide

 Kauai has some of the most dramatic scenery in all of Hawaii.
 From the towering cliffs of the NaPali Coast to the dramatic landscapes of Waimea Canyon, the Garden Isle is filled with geologic marvels that amaze and allure.

 Looking for some of the world's best waterfalls?
 How about ancient Hawaiian villages?
 And let's not forget that Kauai is a great place to appreciate history and culture.

 If fantastic sights are on your Garden Isle itinerary, you're in luck.
 Check out our Kauai Things to See Guide for more information about each of the island's top attractions.